ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-Clara saw the snowflake appeared from the top after it went down below the bottom line.
+Clara saw the snowflake appear from the top after it went down below the bottom line.

-## Step 4. make more snowflakes keep falling down from top to bottom
+## Step 4.
+Make more snowflakes fall down from top to bottom

-Looking at the snowflake falling down many times is nice.
+Looking at the snowflake fall down many times is nice.
 But, Clara thought she wanted to see more snowflakes falling down,
 one or more on the left half, also one or more on the right half.

-Again, she needed to think by the words of programming.
+Again, she needed to think in the words of programming.
 It would be "draw mutiple images with the different x parameters."
-The easiest way is copy pasting `(q/image @flake 400 state)` mutiple times with the different x parameters.
+The easiest way is copy-pasting `(q/image @flake 400 state)` mutiple times with the different x parameters.
 For example:

 ```clojure